doxa-tech/armada/flagship/README.md

 Copy the `portainer.yml` file to the manager node.

-First, create an empty file `acme.json`:
+First, create an empty file `acme.json` and set the permission:

 `touch acme.json`

+`chmod 600 acme.json`

 Then, create two overlay networks: